obrienciaran/duckdb/README.md

 - Larger than memory processing;
 - Lightning fast analytics;
 - Common SQL language; and,
-- Run analytics anywhere: on your laptop, in the browser, on a cloud VM, in a cloud function, as part of a Python notebook, R script, Javascript app. all of the following are legitimate queries with DuckDB; a parquet file in a S3 bucket, a local parquet file, a Pandas dataframe in a notebook, or a browser query:
+- Run analytics anywhere: on your laptop, in the browser, on a cloud VM, in a cloud function, as part of a Python notebook, R script, or Javascript app.
+All of the following are legitimate queries with DuckDB; a parquet file in a S3 bucket, a local parquet file, a Pandas dataframe in a notebook, or a browser query:

 ```
 SELECT AVG(trip_distance) FROM 's3://yellow_tripdata_20[12]*.parquet'